44David/ZeroTag/README.md

+- [ ] - Connect S3 bucket for images
+- [ ] - Fetch S3 image link and input into ollama model
 - [ ] - Delete cookies on logout
-- [ ] - Connect S3 bucket for images
-- [ ] - Connect model for image labeling